pivotal-cf/pivotal-ui/docs/GetStarted.md

 ## Starter Project

-We've created two starter projects to help transitioning to Pivotal UI and React.
+We've created a starter project to help transitioning to Pivotal UI and React.

-- If you want to quickly try out some Pivotal UI components, try [PUI Starter Project](https://github.com/pivotal-cf/pui-starter-project).
-- If you want to skip directly to building a full React application, try [React Starter](https://github.com/pivotal-cf/react-starter).
+Use [PUI Starter](https://github.com/pivotal-cf/pui-starter) to build a full React application using Pivotal UI.

-Once you've played around with some examples and feel comfortable integrating into your project, jump to the next step below.
+Once you feel comfortable integrating Pivotal UI into your project, jump to the next step below.

 ## Using Pivotal UI on your project (with React)